matt-song/thePatriot/README.md

 ```# some command here [TBD]```

 ## How it works:
+1. Get the url for speed test from VPS vendor
-1. get the path of the route and test the latency,package drop rate from local to VPS provider
+2. get the path of the route and test the latency,package drop rate from local to each node.
-2. download the files from each site and test the speed
+3. download the files from each site and test the speed
-3. store all info into DB
+4. store all info into DB

 ## example output
 ```HostName                           speed(KB/s)     avgLossRate     maxLossRate      avgLatency      maxLatency